HarisfazillahJamel/docker-ubuntu-18.04-harden/README.md

 # Docker Ubuntu 18.04 Harden With SSH - OpenSSH

 Docker Container With Ubuntu 18.04 LTS harden and secure.
 Include SSH OpenSSH to access the server.
-The default user is user1 and the password in the latest builds details log.
-Visit this website for latest information about this docker and latest builds details.
+The default user is user1 and the password is here :-

 [https://hub.docker.com/repository/docker/linuxmalaysia/docker-ubuntu-18.04-harden](https://hub.docker.com/repository/docker/linuxmalaysia/docker-ubuntu-18.04-harden)

 This docker is installed with :-

 - OpenSSH
-- Fail2ban
-- UFW with 22/tcp allow and default deny
-- Harden and harden-nids packages
-- docker run --privileged=true is needed by iptables

 Latest information in the docker/Dockerfile and hardening[.]sh